Woman Allegedly Maimed at Elephant ‘Retirement Ranch’ Run by Infamous Circus

 Take Action for Elephants

-Using elephants in this way is an egregious form of speciesism—exploitation based on species membership.
-Please politely urge Carson & Barnes to end its cruel animal acts, send the animals to reputable sanctuaries, and highlight its human talent instead.
+Elephants don’t want to be forced to perform or interact with humans—and they need YOUR help to end this cruel cycle of exploitation.
+Please politely urge Carson & Barnes to end its cruel animal acts, send the animals to reputable sanctuaries, and highlight its human talent instead:

 GET PETA UPDATES